henriqfelix/calculator/README.md

 allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number.
+-   [ ] User can use the calculator just when the button ON is activated.